windmill-labs/windmilldocs/docs/apps/1_app_toolbar.md

 ### Desktop/mobile mode

 Switch the canvas mode in `Mobile` or `Desktop` layout from the toolbar.
+You can manually set the position and size of the components in both modes.

 ### Menu `⋮`